A History of Consumer Decision-Making

 The Subscription Journey is not new; examples include milk being delivered daily to your doorstep or having newspapers placed in your delivery box every morning.
 Some great, current examples include Amazon’s Subscribe & Save, Netflix, Blue Apron, Birchbox, BarkBox, Dollar Shave Club, and Spotify subscriptions.

-The Subscription Journey relies on passive decision making, with a focus on consumer reliance and dependency.
+The Subscription Journey relies on passive decision making, with a focus on consumer reliance and both cognitive and behavioral dependency.